Verizon report highlights security weaknesses

 For wholesale carriers, the report is an important pointer to the types of security breaches which can harm their networks, where the biggest breaches are likely to occur and how to mitigate them.

 The report once again confirms that there is a finite set of scenarios that occur with data breaches but many permutations occur within each, leading to an extensive range of damage that can be observed in the aftermath of a data breach.
-Breaches in the Digest are defined by type of breach, industry, one of nine DBIR incident patterns, and by stakeholder involvement.
+Breaches in the Digest are defined by

 This year's report points to five actions an organisation should take in the aftermath of a breach:

 - Preserve evidence; consider consequences of every action taken

 - Be flexible; adapt to evolving situations

 - Know your limitations; collaborate with other key stakeholders